JosephSilber/bouncer/readme.md

 ### Enabling cache

 All queries executed by the bouncer are cached for the current request.
-For better performance, you might want to use a real caching system.
+For better performance, you may want to use a real caching system.
 To enable cross-request caching, add this to your `AppServiceProvider`'s `boot` method:

 ```php
 Bouncer::useCache($this->app['cache']->store());